jovycarvalho/PyProj_blueprint/docs/usage.md

 The above command will run the `app` function in the `main.py` module.
 You can import your custom functions and hook it to the `app` function to run them.

-If not you can change the entry point to a different function by changing the `blueprint.main:app` configuration in the `pyproject.toml` file.
+If not you can change the entry point to a different function by changing the `testpiloteval.main:app` configuration in the `pyproject.toml` file.

-**To change the main module name**, you can rename the `blueprint` directory.
+**To change the main module name**, you can rename the `testpiloteval` directory.
 But make sure you also rename the `name` in the `pyproject.toml` file.

 **You can add project configuration** straightly to the toml file's `[app]` section.
 You can read it in anywhere in your project by calling the following lines.